 Artist Residency in Community, Ecology, and Spirituality:

 Program Description: The Artist Residency in Community, Ecology, and Spirituality awards three artists the opportunity to work and live for six weeks during February and March in the remote mountain setting of Holden Village.
-Residencies provide living space in one of our historic buildings, appropriate work space, and meals prepared by our kitchen staff.
-As a resident, you will become part of our dynamic winter community, participating in the common work of the village, sharing your vision and creativity, and interacting with villagers and other residents.
+Residencies provide living space in one of our historic buildings, limited work space, and meals prepared by our kitchen staff.
+As a resident, you will become part of our dynamic winter community, participating in the common work and rhythms of the Village, sharing your vision and creativity, and interacting with villagers and other residents.
 Artists selected may be at any stage in their career and work in all media, including drawing, painting, sculpture, ceramics, textiles, photography, film, writing, poetry, dance, music, and social practice.

 Holden Village sits ten miles up Railroad Creek from Lake Chelan surrounded by the Glacier Peak Wilderness in the northern Cascade Mountains of Washington state.
 It occupies the town facilities of a former copper mining operation, which was active from 1937 to 1957.
-For over 50 years, it has been a Lutheran retreat center sustained primarily by volunteers.
+For over 50 years, it has been a Lutheran ministry and retreat center sustained primarily by volunteers.
 Artists will be inspired by the interplay between sublime snowy wilderness and mining-scarred landscape, historic company town and living community, traditional rituals of worship and continuous explorations of spirituality.

 OUR REMOTE SETTING PRESENTS UNIQUE CHALLENGES AND OPPORTUNITIES